Study: Average Engagement Ring Cost

 The average man's wedding band costs around $510.
 But the price could vary from under $50 to $2,000, depending on the metal.

 Titanium is the least expensive and platinum is the most costly.
-Some men add a few small diamonds on their wedding ring too, which will make it more expensive.
+Some men add a few small diamonds to their wedding ring too, making it more expensive.

-Women tend to spend a bit more - averaging $1,100 for her wedding ring.
-Many women prefer diamonds on their band.
+Women tend to spend a bit more, averaging $1,100 for their wedding ring.
+Many women prefer diamonds on their bands.
 This could be the reason.

 Traditionally, the groom buys the bride's wedding ring, and she buys his.
-But for many modern day couples, they buy the rings together out of a joint wedding fund.
+But many modern-day couples, buy the rings together out of a joint wedding fund.
 Most likely, since your finances will merge soon anyway, you both pay for them.

 Saving Money on the Engagement Ring